Discrete versions of the transport equation and the Shepp-Olkin conjecture: Geodesics for continuous random variables

-This result can be seen as a particular case of results coming from Sturm-Lott-Villani theory \cite{lott,sturm,sturm2}.
-This theory establishes links between the behaviour of the entropy functional along Wasserstein $W_2$-geodesics on a given measured length space and bounds on the Ricci curvature on this space.
-In particular, a Riemannian manifold $(M,g)$ satisfies $\ric\geq 0$, where $\ric$ is the Ricci curvature tensor, if and only if for every absolutely continuous Wasserstein $W_2$-geodesic $(\mu_t)_{t \in [0,1]}:= (f_t d\vol)_{t \in [0,1]}$ the entropy function $H(t) := -\int_M f_t \log(f_t) d\vol$ is concave in $t$.
-This equivalence is used to generalise the definition of Ricci curvature bounds from the Riemannian framework to the framework of measured length spaces, i.e. metric spaces $(X,d)$ for which the distance $d(x,y)$ is the infimum of lengths of curves joining $x$ to $y$.
+This result can be seen as a particular case of results coming from Sturm--Lott--Villani theory \cite{lott,sturm,sturm2}.
+This theory establishes links between the behavior of the entropy functional along Wasserstein $W_2$-geodesics on a given measured length space and bounds on the Ricci curvature on this space.
+In particular, a Riemannian manifold $(M,g)$ satisfies $\ric\geq0$, where $\ric$ is the Ricci curvature tensor, if and only if for every absolutely continuous Wasserstein $W_2$-geodesic $(\mu_t)_{t \in[0,1]}:= (f_t\, d\vol)_{t \in [0,1]}$ the entropy function $H(t) := -\int_M f_t \log(f_t) \,d\vol$ is concave in $t$.
+This equivalence is used to generalize the definition of Ricci curvature bounds from the Riemannian framework to the framework of measured length spaces; that is, metric spaces $(X,d)$ for which the distance $d(x,y)$ is the infimum of lengths of curves joining $x$ to $y$.

 This theory can be developed to use transportation arguments to prove probabilistic inequalities involving entropy, such as log-Sobolev, transport and HWI inequalities.
-For example, Cordero--Erausquin \cite[Corollary 1,2,3]{cordero3} gives simple proofs of these inequalities, under the condition that relative density $f/\phi_{1/c}$ is log-concave (in the continuous sense), where $\phi_{1/c}$ is a normal density with variance $1/c$.
-This log-concavity condition is known to imply the Bakry-\'{E}mery condition \cite{bakry} (see for example \cite{cordero3,ane}), which is natural in this context.
-GLC, Condition \ref{cond:glc}, is introduced as a discrete version of the log-concavity condition.
+For example, Cordero--Erausquin \cite {cordero3}, Corollaries~1, 2 and 3, gives simple proofs of these inequalities, under the condition that relative density $f/\phi_{1/c}$ is log-concave (in the continuous sense), where $\phi_{1/c}$ is a normal density with variance $1/c$.
+This log-concavity condition is known to imply the Bakry--\'{E}mery condition~\cite{bakry} (see, e.g., \cite {cordero3,ane}), which is natural in this context.
+GLC, Condition \ref {cond:glc}, is introduced as a discrete version of the log-concavity condition.